Bill Wood

 Synopsis: Two highly acclaimed martial arts schools see their centuries-old rivalry explode.

-The only movie on this list featuring Dragon Lee, of many Bruce Lee clones during the late '70s Bruceploitation era.
+The only movie on this list featuring Dragon Lee, one of many Bruce Lee clones during the late '70s Bruceploitation era.
 Bruceploitation films are often considered the lowest of the low for kung fu movie fans, but there are a few decent ones out there, and at least Dragon Lee carries the mantle well.

 Seven Men of Kung Fu (1978)